lilythecatgirl/BMS-Client/README.md

-# BMS-Client
+This is Actinium Client, but without the bugs!
-Big Money Sex Client
+(Big Money Sex Client)